Banedb/AirBnB_clone/README.md

 - "quit" | "exit" | "EOF": Exit the console.
 - "update": Update attributes of a specified instance.

--`Enter` on an empty line does nothing.
+`Enter` on an empty line does nothing.

 ### Supported Classes
 The command interpreter supports CRUD operations on the following classes: